aerogear/graphback/README.md

   GraphQL Resolvers and Queries from GraphQL types 🚀
 </p>

 ## Motivation

 GraphQL can be hard and intimidating initially.
-Graphback helps you to kickstart your experience with any existing GraphQL implementation by generating backend layer using your data model.
+Graphback helps you to kickstart your experience with any existing GraphQL implementation by generating a backend layer using your data model.

 ## What it does

 - Generates required queries and mutations automatically using proven GraphQL patterns
-- Generates unopiniated resolvers layer
+- Generates an unopiniated resolver layer
 - Generates database DDL statements that can be used to store data (optional)

-## Why to use it
+## Why use it

-- Plain and most canonical GraphQL implementation Generated resolvers will work with plain GraphQL solutions.
+- Plain and most canonical GraphQL implementation.
+Generated resolvers will work with plain GraphQL solutions.

 - Works out of the box with Apollo GraphQL and GraphQL JS

 - Full freedom - generated resources can be edited and reconfigured later

-- Custom directives out of the box
-Provides set of useful directives and input types that are resolving standard use cases
+- Custom directives out of the box.
+Provides a set of useful directives and input types that resolve standard use cases

-- Auto generated schema basing on best GraphQL patterns
+- Auto generated schema based on best GraphQL patterns

 - Pick your own server framework and clients (works with Apollo Express and Hapi)

-- Pick your own database
-Solution abstract from database storage possibly allows to support any existing storage, by implementing available interface
+- Pick your own database.
+The solution abstracts from database storage and allows you to support any existing storage, by implementing available interfaces.

 ## Documentation